Belarus border crisis: Poland detains 100 migrants | DW | 18.11.2021

 In video footage Polish soldiers can be seen surrounding a large group of people huddled in the darkness.

-DW Correspondent Barbara Wesel is in the Polish border region said according to Polish border authorities, in one instance hundreds of migrants had tried to make across.
-Wesel said it is not known if any made it through, but its possible that hundreds of migrants remain in the forests, suggesting the matter is far from over.
+DW Correspondent Barbara Wesel is in the Polish border region and said according to Polish border authorities, in one instance hundreds of migrants had tried to make across.
+Wesel said it is not known if any made it through.

 “Five-hundred migrants tried to breach the border.
-So they tried in a really large group to sort of push through with the idea that the police will catch some but maybe not all them so we don’t know how many of them made it through, and that shows that this is not totally over, where the eyes and cameras of the media are on the Belarusian side, we see the busses and we see people having been brought to a warehouse, but out in the forests here in this huge border region there are still hundreds of migrants that are trying to make their way into the EU.”
+So they tried in a really large group to sort of push through with the idea that the police will catch some but maybe not all them so we don’t know how many of them made it through, and that shows that this is not totally over...out in the forests here in this huge border region there are still hundreds of migrants that are trying to make their way into the EU.”

+Conditions have improved for some migrants who are trying to get into the EU, with some given shelter in a warehouse in Belarus.
+Hundreds of others however, remain out in the cold and face extremely challenging conditions.

+DW's Barbara Wesel was able to accompany aid workers who went to assist a Syrian man who had fallen ill somewhere in the forests.

 Poland has passed legislation in parliament allowing groups of migrants to be pushed back into Belarus.